Maisie Peters

 Maisie Hannah Peters (born 28 May 2000) is an English singer-songwriter.
-She is best known for her debut studio album You Signed Up for This which was released under Ed Sheeran's Gingerbread Man Records label.

-Peters was previously signed to Atlantic Records, with which she released two EPs.
-She also curated the season two soundtrack to the British comedy series Trying.
+She began her professional career independently, releasing two singles, "Place We Were Made" and "Birthday".
+In 2018, she signed with Atlantic Records, releasing two EPs and the second series soundtrack to the British comedy series, Trying.

+In 2021, she left Atlantic and signed with Ed Sheeran's Gingerbread Man Records.
+Shortly afterwards, she released her debut studio album, You Signed Up for This.
+Peters released her second album, The Good Witch, in June 2023.
+With The Good Witch, Peters became the youngest solo British female artist in nearly a decade to top the UK album charts.

+Life and career

-Early life
+2000–2020: Early life and career beginnings

-Peters was born on 28 May 2000 in a small town in West Sussex, England to a teacher and communications worker.
-She has a twin sister, Ellen.
+Maisie Hannah Peters was born on 28 May 2000 in Steyning, a small town in West Sussex, England to a geography teacher and communications worker.
+She has a twin sister, Ellen, who has been featured on her YouTube channel and was the inspiration behind Peters' 2021 single "Brooklyn".

 Peters began singing around age eight, performing in choirs.
 She wrote her first song at age nine and began writing songs regularly at the age of 12, after borrowing her friend's guitar for a school project.
+She attended Steyning Grammar School, where she won the 2015 annual talent show with a performance of her own composition "Electric".
+She was a part of the Ariel Company Theatre.

 At age 15, she began busking on the streets of Brighton and uploading original songs to YouTube.

-Career

-At age 15 in 2016, Peters began her music career; performing several original songs on The Ayala Show.

-In August of 2017, Peters independently released her debut single "Place We Were Made" and later, that December released her second single "Birthday".
+At age 15 in 2016, Peters performed her first recorded show, performing several original songs on The Ayala Show.
+In August 2017, Peters independently released her debut single, "Place We Were Made".
+Four months later, she released her second single, "Birthday".
 The songs gained attention in indie-pop circles and "Place We Were Made" was named BBC Introducing's song of the week early 2018.
 Following this attention, Peters signed with Atlantic Records UK.
-Under their banner, she released various singles, notably Worst Of You, and two EPs, Dressed Too Nice for a Jacket and It's Your Bed Babe, It's Your Funeral.
+Under Atlantic, she released various singles, notably "Worst Of You", as well as two EPs; Dressed Too Nice for a Jacket and It's Your Bed Babe, It's Your Funeral.

-"Feels Like This" (from Dressed Too Nice for a Jacket) and "Favourite Ex" were featured on season five of Love Island UK and later "Brooklyn" (from You Signed Up For This), was featured in the ninth season of Love Island UK.

-In 2020, Peters contributed the song "Smile" to the soundtrack album Birds of Prey: The Album, for the film Birds of Prey.
-She was also announced as the opening act for Niall Horan's Nice to Meet Ya Tour on tourdates in Europe.
+In 2020, Peters contributed the song "Smile" to the soundtrack album Birds of Prey, for the film of the same name.
+She was also announced as the opening act for Niall Horan's Nice to Meet Ya Tour on tour dates in Europe.
 However, these concerts were cancelled due to the COVID-19 pandemic.
 Peters released work for another soundtrack in 2021, this time for the Apple TV+ original series Trying.
 She wrote and performed all songs, with a feature by fellow British recording artist James Bay on the song "Funeral".
 Around this time, Peters created an online book club via Instagram.